 POSSE to Twitter with Emoji

 Similar to POSSEd post types like jam and read one could prepend POSSE posts to Twitter with an 🔖 emoji to indicate the post type.
 Rather than simply posting a title and a URL, the emoji could help to indicate that a bookmarked post hasn't (necessarily) been read by the poster.
 Emoji use on Twitter is particularly effective as the platform limits the number of characters to indicate sentiment.
+One can also take advantage of the concept of Twitter cards to shoehorn additional information from the post into the tweet (though this is only displayed on some twitter clients/outlets).

 - Chris Aldrich POSSE to Twitter https://twitter.com/ChrisAldrich/status/768874827218169856